sabotagedninja/obsidian-smart-selection/README.md

 - Ensure you are in the editor (not the preview pane).
 - Have you tried turning it off and on again?
 - Try restarting Obsidian.
+- If all else fails, throw the computer out the window (I'm not liable for any damages caused).

 ## ⚠️ Known issues